cyayon/cyayon.github.io/orange/Bring Your Own Router Orange ISP.md

 **DHCPv4 clients use RAW SOCKETS for DISCOVER/REQUEST (init) requests and BSD/UDP SOCKETS for RENEW requests.
 In consequence, you CANNOT use netfilter mangle rules to change COS/PCP and DSCP.
 You MUST use L2 filtering.**
 **IMPORTANT NOTICE : Since kernel 5.7, the netfilter netdev egress filter could match DHCP packets.
 See below netfilter nftables egress filter, it could be fun to try without tc script…**

+**ALL OUTPUT PACKETS (from router) MUST BE ZERO (0 !)
+COS/DSCP TAGGUED.
+If it is not the case, the flows will be drastically limited !**

 On Linux L2 filtering can be done with tc (traffic-control) tool.
 On Mikrotik router there switch rules or bridge filters.